hyperledger/fabric-test/tools/PTE/README.md

 * **chaincodeID**: chaincode ID for the run.
 * **chaincodeVer**: chaincode version.
 * **logLevel**: logging level for the run.
 Options are ERROR, DEBUG, or INFO.
 Set to ERROR for performance test.
 The default value is ERROR.
-* **invokeCheck**: if this is TRUE, then a query will be executed for the last invoke upon the receiving of the event of the last invoke.
+* **invokeCheck**: if this is `TRUE`, then queries will be executed for validation based on the setting of `invokeCheckOpt` once the event of all invokes are received.
 This value is ignored for query test.
+Default: `FALSE`
 * **transMode**: transaction mode (applicable for each thread).
 Note: the per-thread transaction send rates for all modes have an upper bound.
 For example, if it typically takes 5 ms to get ack responses for sending transactions to peers in your network, then that limits your max effective rate to be 200 tps - such as when you use transMode = Constant with constantOpt.constFreq = any value between 1 - 5 ms. The host hardware cpu and memory resources may also impose limitations, especially when your test uses higher numbers of simultaneous connections and threads competing for those resources.
     * **Simple**: one transaction type and rate only, the subsequent transaction is sent when the response of sending transaction (not the event handler), success or failure, of the previous transaction received
     * **Burst**: various traffic rates, see burstOpt for detailed